cjkent/osiris/README.md

 }
 ```

-An API can be deployed to AWS or run locally with a single Maven command.
-It can also be run in an IDE with a single method call.
+An API can be deployed to AWS or run locally with a Maven command.
+It can also be run in an IDE with one method call.

 Note: Osiris should be considered alpha quality at the moment.
 It is a proof-of-concept and should be used with caution.
 It is probably buggy and insecure and it might set your hair on fire.